Pavel401/BugViper/README.md

 cp .env.example .env
 # Edit .env with your database credentials

-# 3. Ingest your codebase
+# 3. Ingest your codebase (multi-tenant support)
-python main.py ingest /path/to/your/repo --clear
+python main.py ingest /path/to/your/repo --user-id myuser --repo-id myproject --clear

-# 4. Start chatting with your code! 🚀
+# 4. Start chatting with your code
 python main.py chat

-💬 You: How does authentication work?
+You: How does authentication work?
-💬 You: What files depend on auth.py?
+You: What files depend on auth.py?
-💬 You: function login
+You: function login
-💬 You: Show me all database queries
+You: Show me all database queries
 ```

 ## Prerequisites